Léalo en Español

 If you are concerned about PFAS exposure, we recommend that you first consult with a health care professional for further guidance.

-Toxics Release Inventory (TRI) to include 172 PFAS chemicals.
-U.S. EPA’s TRI tracks the management of certain toxic chemicals that may pose a threat to human health and the environment.
-Certain industry sectors must report annually how much of each TRI chemical is released into the environment through air, water or land disposal and/or managed through recycling, energy recovery and treatment.
-A release of a chemical includes emission into the air or water or disposed in a landfill.
-PFAS are not currently listed as a hazardous substance, however, in June 2021, U.S. EPA restarted the process to designate them as such.
+Toxics Release Inventory (TRI).
+The inventory program tracks the management of certain toxic chemicals, including 176 PFAS chemicals, that may pose a threat to human health and the environment.
+Certain industry sectors must report annually how much of each TRI chemical they have released into the environment through air, water or land disposal and/or managed through recycling, energy recovery, and treatment.
+Currently, PFAS are not listed as a hazardous substance, however, in June 2021, U.S. EPA restarted the process to designate them as such.
 U.S. EPA has also released draft toxicity assessments to determine human health hazards for perfluorobutanoic acid (PFBA) and perfluorohexanoic acid (PFHxA), and published the final human health toxicity assessment for HFPO-DA or Gen-X.

 Community Water Supply Sampling

 Illinois Environmental Protection Agency is conducting a

 statewide investigation into the prevalence and occurrence of per- and polyfluoroalkyl substances (PFAS) in finished drinking water at all 1,749 community water supplies in Illinois.
 Data gathered as part of this investigation will aid in the possible development of future state-only Maximum Contaminant Level (MCL) regulatory standards.
 The statewide investigation is expected to take an estimated 12 to 15 months to complete.
 Illinois EPA has provided direct notice to each of the community water supplies and appreciates their cooperation in this important project.
 When PFAS chemicals are detected, Illinois EPA will work with community water supplies to ensure residents are informed and to determine next steps to reduce exposure.